 The second question that newbies to trunk-based development often ask is, won’t you be dealing with breakages all the time?
 After all, with feature branches, each time you merge, it can take days or weeks to fix all the issues that come up and stabilize the release branch, but at least you only have to deal with that once every few weeks or months.
 Whereas with trunk-based development, wouldn’t you have to fight with breakages many times per day?

-Have no fear: this is precisely where the automated testing practices you learned about in
+This is precisely where the automated testing practices you learned about in

 Part 4 come to the rescue.
 Companies that practice CI and trunk-based development configure a